-The Act does require consent for processing that is incompatible with the expectations and direct interests of consumers.
+- the largely wasteful process of seeking consent for processing that is already within the expectations of the consumer.
+3 - The Act does require consent for processing that is incompatible with the expectations and direct interests of consumers.
 For this processing, a firm must provide notice and an opportunity for the consumer to withhold consent.
 The Act requires explicit consent for the incompatible processing of certain sensitive pieces of data.
 And it prohibits certain types of processing that create a high risk of harm to consumers.

-10 The Act distinguishes between two types of controllers-collecting controllers and third-11 party controllers-and establishes that collecting controllers (who typically have a direct 12 relationship with the data subject) provide the means for data subjects to access and correct their 13 personal data.
-Any request for correction would then be transmitted by the collecting controller 14 to downstream controllers and processors.
-This focuses responsibility for access and correction 15 on the entity known by the data subject and with a preexisting established relationship.
-It is a 16 fair limit to the reach of FIPPs-based data subject rights.

-18 The Act addresses the need for uniformity, both for compliance and consumer protection, 19 in a variety of ways.
+The Act distinguishes between two types of controllers-collecting controllers and third- - The Act distinguishes between two types of controllers-collecting controllers and third party controllers-and establishes that collecting controllers (who typically have a direct relationship with the data subject) provide the means for data subjects to access and correct their personal data.
+Any request for correction would then be transmitted by the collecting controller to downstream controllers and processors.
+This focuses responsibility for access and correction on the entity known by the data subject and with a preexisting established relationship.
+It is a fair limit to the reach of FIPPs-based data subject rights. - 18 The Act addresses the need for uniformity, both for compliance and consumer protection, 19 in a variety of ways.
 Compliance with other legislative privacy regimes, such as GDPR or 20 CCPA, and that provide similar data protection to this Act, will be deemed to be sufficient to 21 comply with this Act.
-The Act also recognizes and exempts from its terms processing governed 22 by industry-specific federal regimes.
-23

-24 Adapting a comprehensive data protection act that will be applied in a wide variety of 25 different industries presents a challenge.
+The Act also recognizes and exempts from its terms processing governed 22 by industry-specific federal regimes. - 23 24 Adapting a comprehensive data protection act that will be applied in a wide variety of 25 different industries presents a challenge.
 For example, what might be a compatible use for a 26 small retailer may not be such a use for a large on-line seller.
 The Act addresses this problem by 27 incorporating a mechanism for creation of voluntary consensus standards.
-The development of 28 these standards for particular industries is a well-established process at the federal level and has been adopted for the Child On-line Privacy Protection Act.
-It establishes a process whereby all 29 30 stakeholders of an industry-not only industry members but also consumers and persons 31 representing the public interest - negotiate a set of specific standards that reasonably interpret the 32 requirements of the Act within a specific context.
+The development of 28 these standards for particular industries is a well-established process at the federal level and has 29 been adopted for the Child On-line Privacy Protection Act.
+It establishes a process whereby all 30 stakeholders of an industry-not only industry members but also consumers and persons representing the public interest - negotiate a set of specific standards that reasonably interpret the 31 32 requirements of the Act within a specific context.
 Once established and recognized by the state's 33 Attorney General, any controller or processor can explicitly adopt and comply with the voluntary 34 consensus standard.
 Moreover, there is an expectation that a voluntary consensus standard 35 approved in one UPDPA state will be applicable in the others.

-The Act incorporates the enforcement and remedial provisions of existing consumer protection acts in the various states.
-Enforcement of the Act is primarily a function of the state Attorney General.
+36 - 37 The Act incorporates the enforcement and remedial provisions of existing consumer 38 protection acts in the various states.
+Enforcement of the Act is primarily a function of the state 39 Attorney General. - 40